-- Each student is expected to make satisfactory progress toward a degree or certificate, and must comply with the academic standards of UMUC Asia. - Each student must report all changes in enrollment -including drops, adds, withdrawals, changes to audit, and changes in degree objective. - Registering for a course and then not attending, or ceasing to attend without officially withdrawing, is a misuse of federal funds that is punishable by law. - Payment of benefits will be disallowed for audited courses. - Payment of benefits will be disallowed for repeating a course for which transfer credit has been rated or for which a passing grade of A, B, C, D, or P (or S) was assigned. - Payment of benefits will be disallowed for any course that is not a requirement in a student's degree or certificate program.
+• Each student is expected to make satisfactory progress toward a degree or ment with UMUC Asia.

+certificate, and must comply with the academic standards of UMUC Asia.

+- Each student must report all changes in enrollment -including drops, adds, withdrawals, changes to audit, and changes in degree objective. - Registering for a course and then not attending, or ceasing to attend without officially withdrawing, is a misuse of federal funds that is punishable by law. - Payment of benefits will be disallowed for audited courses. - Payment of benefits will be disallowed for repeating a course for which transfer credit has been rated or for which a passing grade of A, B, C, D, or P (or S) was assigned. - Payment of benefits will be disallowed for any course that is not a requirement in a student's degree or certificate program.

-UMUC's agreement with the military services requires military students to see an Academic Advisor and to develop a degree plan before they complete their fourth course with UMUC.
+UMUC's agreement with the military services requires military students to see an Academic Advisor and to develop a degree plan after completion of six credit hours with UMUC.
 Students who are enrolled in the Community College of the Air Force (CCAF) or who have SOCAD, SOCMAR, SOCNAV, or SOCCOAST agreements already have degree plans and are thus exempt from this requirement.